Nareshvrao/COLLABORATIVE-FILTERING-USING-THE-NETFLIX-DATA/README.md

 ***Motivation:
 To recommend recommendation with user based movie recommendation.

 Alternating Least Squares (ALS) is collaborative filtering method for recommender systems.

+Pearson Correlation Coefficient (PCC) is one of the most popular similarity measures for Collaborative filtering recommender system, to evaluate how much two users are correlated.

-ALS is used with the dataset [TrainingRating, TestingRating and Movies] which has data UsedId, MovieId, Rating and Movie name.
+Dataset [TrainingRating, TestingRating and Movies] which has data UsedId, MovieId, Rating and Movie name.

 ***Step1